 Outside, there's movement in the nearby cemetery.
 The dead begin to slowly rise out of the graves and tombs.
 Virginia is oblivious as the hooded, skeletal figures make their way towards her on horseback.

 Finally hearing something, Virginia gets up and opens a window.
 She screams when she sees a zombie standing outside.
-She tries to get away, but a group of them have made their way inside.
+She tries to get away but a group of them have made their way inside.

 After getting her shoe stuck in a staircase, Virginia manages to climb to the roof and down the other side, where she jumps onto one of their horses (a zombie horse?) and takes off.
 The dead won't give up.
 They catch up to her and pull her off the horse.

-When told that they saw something from the train, the woman says, "you mean Berzano.
+When told that they saw something from the train, the woman says, "You mean Berzano.
 It's been deserted for over 100 years."
 Betty suggests that her friend may have stayed there overnight and the waitress drops her tray.

 Roger and Betty gallop into the ruins of the town on horseback and see no trace of her.
 They hop off the animals and the frightened horses run away.
 Roger believes they probably were scared off by a snake.
-The only way to get back to their hotel is to hitch a ride on the train, if it will stop.
+The only way to get back to their hotel is to hitch a ride on the train - if it will stop.

 Betty takes note of the medieval cemetery and Roger thinks there's something odd about the place.
 The inscriptions on the tombstones are in Egyptian and he tells Betty they were used for black arts in witch trials from that period in time.

 Two men appear and ask Roger and Virginia what they are doing there.
-Their names are Officer Marcos (Andres Isbert) and Inspector Olivero (Rufino Ingles) and they know all about the vacationers and where they're staying.
+Their names are Officer Marcos (Andres Isbert) and Inspector Oliveira (Rufino Ingles) and they know all about the vacationers and where they're staying.
 When told that Virginia has been murdered, Betty blames herself.

 She and Roger are asked to go to the morgue to identify the body.
 The morgue keeper (Simon Arriaga) is a very strange man, to say the least, and he first shows them the wrong corpse.

-He assures them that it was not a sexual assault and says that the young woman bled to death...from the bite marks of at least a dozen persons.
+He assures them that it was not a sexual assault and says that the young woman bled to death...from the bite marks of at least a dozen people!
 Roger disagrees with the coroner's belief that it was some kind of death ritual, saying that "black masses are a thing of the past."

 Roger arrives and takes note of the strange lighting caused by a neon sign on the roof.
 Together, he and Betty question Nina since she grew up in a village 40 miles from Berzano.

 After some prodding, she tells them about a frightening legend she and the children were told when they were bad.
-Berzano, she says, is haunted by ancient Templar Knights, who worshipped the devil and were excommunicated.
+Berzano, she says, is haunted by ancient Templar Knights who worshipped the devil and were excommunicated.
 According to her, they come out at night, hunting humans and drinking their blood.

 He goes on: "They were lords and masters of the area.
 Documents from their trial show that they returned from the Holy Land, bearing the cross of the Egyptian Pharaohs, symbol of eternal life.
 They held Satanic rituals in their quest for immortality.
 Meanwhile, they oppressed their serfs and tenants...and appropriated vast territories.
 They were both hated and feared."